Ireland Rental Car Insurance: What is CDW Coverage and Why Do I Need It?

 What About Travel Insurance Policies that Cover Car Rental?

-Third party excess policies do not reduce your excess to zero.
+Third party excess policies, like those from travel insurance or DiscoverCars, do not reduce your excess to zero.
 They simply insure the excess.
 This means that if your excess (the amount held on your credit card) is taken due to damage caused by you during your rental, you can claim this amount back through the company you purchased this policy from.

 You must have proof of the policy when you pick up the car and it must confirm relevant coverage for the Republic of Ireland.
 You will be required to leave an excess deposit (often €5000 or more) held on the credit card used to rent the car.